In the Japanese dub, the Clitoris' voice sounds like that of a woman orgasming, like you would hear in an undubbed hentai.

 In an early version of the script, Sheila was portrayed a lot less sympathetic and insane.
 In the 8th draft of the script for the movie, it is clear that the power of leading M.A.C. went to her head and made her insane to the point where after discovering Ike, Cartman, and Kyle were at the USO show, General Plymkin thinks they are "Canadian Sympathizers" and wanted them executed along side with Terrance and Phillip and apparently she and Cartman's mom were okay with it while Stan and Kenny's mothers were shocked at this act.
 After the war began she went on a insane rant about how perfect her plan is to eliminate "not pretty things" and among other things admitted that Kyle wasn't born in a hospital (It was confirmed in "It's a Jersey Thing").
 That and she mistook Satan for Alan Dershowitz.
 This aspect of Sheila's was dropped from the main film as it seemed to be very uncharacteristic of her and to make her more sympathetic as she saw what the war lead to.

-Also, the town of South Park was going to be turned into a concentration camp.
+Also, the town of South Park was going to be turned into a concentration camp, with Kyle even being issued with a yellow star for "doing well at school".
 While the army does occupy the town, nothing like that happens.

 The German scat porn scene with Cartman's mother Liane was originally meant to be a (much shorter) bestiality scene involving a horse.
 The studio objected despite not being able to see anything on the computer screen.
 Strangely enough in the finished film, one of the words Cartman said that activated the V-Chip was "horsefucker" and it does show a small image of a man having sex with a horse.